yas-sim/object-detection-with-adaptive-partitioning/README.md

 ## How to Run

 (Assuming you have successfully installed and setup OpenVINO 2020.2.
 If you haven't, go to the OpenVINO web page and follow the [*Get Started*](https://software.intel.com/en-us/openvino-toolkit/documentation/get-started) guide to do it.)

+- This program is tested with 1920x1080 HD image but it should accept the arbitrary size image.

 ### 1. Install dependencies
 The demo depends on: